-Since 2019, the Company used interest rate swaps to manage its exposure to interest rate movements on its bank loans (Note 12) by swapping the borrowings from floating rates to fixed rates.
-The floating rate on the interest swaps was the London interbank offered rate.
-The Company settled the difference between the fixed and the floating interest rate on a net basis.
+The Company uses interest rate swaps to manage its exposure to interest rate movements on its bank loans (Note 12) by swapping the borrowings from floating rates to fixed rates.
+The floating rate on the interest swaps is Secured Overnight Financing Rate (2022: London Interbank Offered Rate).
+The Company settles the difference between the fixed and the floating interest rate on a net basis.